 In this test, the slide-in CTA had a 192% higher CTR and generated 27% more submissions – mission accomplished.

 Sidekick’s Landing Page Design

 This test was done many moons ago when HubSpot Sales was still Sidekick but the value’s still there.

 Back then, Sidekick was a chrome extension and the original landing page included a list of all the features from the software:

 - See Who Opens & Clicks on Your Emails

 - Schedule Emails to be Sent Later

 - Access Valuable Information About Your Contacts

-But they were curious to know if those detailed actually mattered -- for a product as low-touch as a Chrome extension, do people need to the feature laundry list to convert into active users?
+But the team was curious to know if those details actually mattered.
+For a product as low-touch as a Chrome extension, do consumers need a laundry list of features to convert?